 By: Barry E. Haimo, Esq.

-If you decide to enter into a general partnership, it can be made official in a matter of seconds.
-Partnerships are simple agreements and can technically be formed with a handshake.
+General partnerships can be made official in a matter of seconds.
+Partnerships are simple agreements.
+They can technically be formed with a handshake.
 In fact, the law generally says that two people or entities working together to earn a profit are considered a partnership.
 That’s frighteningly easy.

-However, a gesture and an oral agreement do not always cut it when you are making big decisions or determining liability down the road.
-Contracts and governing documents are often drawn up to clarify each partner’s role and how their ownership affects their position in the partnership.
+But a gesture and an oral agreement do not always cut it when you are making big decisions or determining liability.
+General partnership documents are often drawn up in good business planning.
+They clarify each partner’s role and how their ownership affects their position in the partnership.

 How Agreements for General Partnerships Work

-Partnership agreements are essentially a contract drawn up by all of the partners that is used as a resource and a binding agreement when disputes or disagreements in operations arise.
+Partnership agreements are essentially a contract drawn up by all of the partners.
+They are used as a resource and a binding agreement when disputes or disagreements in operations arise.

 Ownership: The amount of ownership each partner has in the partnership is crucial to determining each partner’s influence, role, and voting rights when making important decisions.
-The partnership agreement should give a brief outline of each partner’s percentage of ownership (which can and should be adjusted as ownership changes over time).
+The partnership agreement should give a brief outline of each partner’s percentage of ownership.
+This can and should be adjusted as ownership changes over time.

 Allocation of Profits and Losses: In many partnerships, this is determined by ownership.
-However, some partnerships handle the allocation of profits and losses differently, and this should be laid out in the partnership agreement.
-For example, if one partner contributes money and the other contributes services, generally the “money partner” will receive a greater allocation of profits and losses until repaid plus a percentage interest before returning to pro rata.
+However, some partnerships handle the allocation of profits and losses differently.
+This should be laid out in the partnership agreement.
+For example, one partner contributes money and the other contributes services.
+Generally the “money partner” will receive a greater allocation of profits and losses until repaid plus a percentage interest before returning to pro rata.

 Binding Rules: Depending on the size and status of your partnership, each partner may want to be aware or give consent before any obligations or binding agreements are made.
-This process should be laid out in the partnership agreements to avoid any deals that would upset or blindside other partners.
+This process should be laid out in the partnership agreements.
+This can help to avoid any deals that would upset or blindside other partners.

 Voting and the Decision Making Process: Again, these processes are usually determined by ownership: partners with a higher percentage of ownership usually have more influence or more votes when coming to a decision.
 This part of the partnership agreements should not only lay out who makes big decisions, but also how those decisions are made.
 This allows the business to move in a timely fashion and continue to progress.
 Sometimes the partners can negotiate a greater degree of control than would otherwise be represented by number of shares.